Marketing Attribution and the AI Illusion

 Marketscience’s Peter Cain recently published an Editorial piece in the 4th Issue of I-COM’s Frontiers of Marketing – Data Science Journal.
 Peter provides a point-of-view around the application of AI in the Marketing Mix Modeling context and suggests caution in using it as a tool for causal analysis and parameter identification.

-Below is the Editorial piece, to read the full paper, click here.
+To read the full paper, click here:

 Marketing attribution aims to quantify the incremental contribution of each element of the marketing mix on the consumer path to purchase, typically in the form of a sales conversion.
 Outputs form the basis of ROI calculations and optimal budget allocations, helping to inform marketing strategy and the planning cycle.